ied206/Joveler.Compression/native/zlib/README.md

-# zlib Native Library Compile
+# Build zlib native library

-This document explains how the embedded native binaries are compiled.
+This document explains how to obtain zlib native binaries.

 ## Source

 zlib source can be obtained from its [homepage](https://zlib.net).

+pigz source can be obtainced from its [homepage](https://zlib.net/pigz/).

 ## Windows - x86, x64, arm64

+### LLVM-mingw Build

+Run `zlib-msys2.sh` and `pigz-msys2.sh` script on MSYS2 with proper arguments.

+### MSVC Build

-Windows .dll files are compiled with size optimization.
+Build MSVC .dll files with size optimization.

 1. Open `contrib\vstudio\vc14\zlibvc.sln` with MSVC 2017 or later
 1. Select `zlibvc` project